-Survivor pension: A widow or a widower with a disability receives 20% of the deceased's average monthly earnings.
+Survivor pension: 20% of the deceased's average monthly earnings is paid to a widow or to a widower with a disability.

-Orphan's pension: Each orphan younger than age 14 (age 21 if an apprentice, a student, or disabled) receives 10% of the deceased's average monthly earnings; 15% for each full orphan.
+Orphan's pension: 10% of the deceased's average monthly earnings is paid to each orphan younger than age 14 (age 21 if an apprentice, a student, or disabled); 15% to each full orphan.

-Orphans are also entitled to benefits under Family Allowances, below.
+Orphans are also entitled to benefits under Family Allowances.

-Dependent parent's and grandparent's pension: Each dependent parent and grandparent receives 10% of the deceased's average monthly earnings.
+Dependent parent's and grandparent's pension: 10% of the deceased's average monthly earnings is paid to each dependent parent and grandparent.